creativescala/creative-scala/src/pages/intro/index.md

 and available from [Underscore's Github account][underscore-github].

-If you are working through the exercises on your own, we highly recommend joining our [Gitter chat room] to provide us with feedback and get help with the exercises.
+If you are working through the exercises on your own, we highly recommend joining our [Gitter chat room][underscore-gitter] to provide get help with the exercises and provide feedback on the book.

 That's all.
 Thanks for downloading and happy creative programming!